 The act’s purpose is to safeguard patient data from theft and misuse, especially when exchanged between different parties.
 Not adhering to this law can result in fines of up to $1.5 million per year.

-This is why it’s essential to work with a custom web application development company or vendor that knows how to ensure your telemedicine app complies with HIPAA.
+This is why it’s essential to hire dedicated developer or vendor that knows how to ensure your telemedicine app complies with HIPAA.

 For instance, each telemedicine application we’ve built offers credential-based level access, automatic log-offs and OTP-based log-on, regular data backup, and AES 128 bit and SHA 256 data encryption.